5/1/2025

 speaker

-on therapeutics.
-That's where we're at now.
+That's really where we're going.

 speaker

-Conference Operator
+Operator

 speaker

 Hey, guys.
-This is Shelby on for Luca.
-And thanks for taking the question.
+This is Shelby on for Luca, and thanks for taking the question.
 Maybe following up on the political landscape, RFK is on record arguing there is no evidence that a single antigen vaccine ever worked for respiratory diseases.
 He also claims he is working on multi-antigen vaccines.
 Do you know what he means by that?
-And also maybe bigger picture, how confident are you that your upcoming PDUFAs will be reviewed based on the risk-benefit profiles of the molecule and not political agendas?
+And also maybe bigger picture, how confident are you that your upcoming PDUFAs will be reviewed based on the risk benefit profiles of the molecule and not political agendas?
 Any thoughts?
 Much appreciated.

 speaker